Back To Search Results

 Toxicity

 Extensive or too frequent dosage can lead to acute volume and electrolyte depletion, low circulatory volume with a possibility of vascular thrombosis, and embolism.
 Symptoms such as weakness, mental confusion, anorexia, lethargy, vomiting, and cramps may occur because of electrolyte depletion.
-Treatment is with the adequate replacement of fluids and electrolytes such as add potassium supplements or potassium-sparing diuretics in case of potassium depletion.
+Treatment is with the adequate replacement of fluids and electrolytes, such as adding potassium supplements or potassium-sparing diuretics in case of potassium depletion.
 Asymptomatic hyperuricemia and slight reversible elevations of BUN and creatinine may also occur, particularly associated with dehydration or patients with renal insufficiency.
 Bumetanide has shown an increase in urinary calcium with resultant hypocalcemia.
 Similarly, hypomagnesemia should be measured periodically.[15]

 Enhancing Healthcare Team Outcomes

-- Ordering/prescribing clinicians should order serum electrolyte levels periodically and check for any fluid or electrolyte imbalance.
+• Ordering/prescribing clinicians should order serum electrolyte levels periodically and check for any fluid or electrolyte imbalance.

-- Monitor the patient for signs of dehydration frequently, such as low urine output, etc. Taking prompt action can be beneficial and even lifesaving.
+• Monitor the patient for signs of dehydration frequently, such as low urine output, etc. Taking prompt action can be beneficial and even lifesaving.
 It is critical to follow up on serum electrolyte levels.
-Proper dose adjustments can be crucial in improving the various conditions discussed above in the indications section.
+Proper dose adjustments can be crucial in improving the conditions discussed above in the indications section.

-- Hypokalemia must be ruled out, as it can be an alarming sign of impending cardiac arrhythmia, especially for those patients with a history of ventricular arrhythmia.
+• Hypokalemia must be ruled out, as it can be an alarming sign of impending cardiac arrhythmia, especially for those patients with a history of ventricular arrhythmia.

-- Discuss and consult with a toxicologist and nephrologist if an overdose is suspected.
+• Discuss and consult with a toxicologist and nephrologist if an overdose is suspected.

-- Provide reassurance for asymptomatic hyperuricemia and azotemia in patients with signs of dehydration as they are likely to resolve after fluid replacement.
+• Provide reassurance for asymptomatic hyperuricemia and azotemia in patients with signs of dehydration, as they are likely to resolve after fluid replacement.

 References